grnet/synnefo/astakosclient/docs/index.rst

 *exception* **InvalidResponse**
-    This exception is raised whenever the server's response is not valid json (cannot be parsed by simplejson library).
+    This exception is raised whenever the server's response is not valid json (cannot be parsed by json library).

 *exception* **BadRequest**
     Raised in case of a Bad Request, with status 400.